Forgotten Alien Emblems

 In TOS: "Balance of Terror" there was nothing like a Romulan emblem, although the painted bird on the ship's hull, that history buff Lt.
 Stiles already hinted at, qualifies as a distinctive mark of a similar nature.
 Anyway, it is obscure but something like a Romulan emblem shows up in TOS: "The Enterprise Incident".
 It is visible only briefly in a corridor, above a door.

 The now familiar double-headed bird-of-prey emblem of the Romulans (apparently a homage to the painting on the ship's hull in "Balance of Terror") is supposedly holding the two planets Romulus and Remus in its claws.
-It appears as late as in TNG: "The Neutral Zone" on the bridge of the Romulan Warbird (and on the ship's hull too, albeit barely visible).
-The emblem is usually colored in way that the left side is blue and the right one is green.
-These colors are reversed in TNG: "Unification II".
+It first appears in TNG: "The Neutral Zone" on the bridge of the Romulan Warbird (and on the ship's hull too, albeit barely visible).
+The emblem is most often colored in way that the left side is green and the right one is blue.
+These colors are reversed in TNG: "Unification II" and on some other occasions.

 Rick Sternbach designed a new, more stylized variation of the Romulan emblem for "Star Trek Nemesis".
-Actually, two emblems were created, of which one, with the spread wings, made it into the movie in the form of the big sculpture and a floor decoration in the Romulan Senate and of the uniform badges.
-The other one, with its raised wings and overall round shape, never appeared on screen and was only used for promotional purposes, such as in the trailers or on the DVD.
-Strictly speaking, this second stylized variation is non-canon at this point.
-We can't make out the TNG-style logo in "Nemesis" either.
-All of the stylized Romulan emblems have in common that they never appear in a specific color or even in multiple colors; they are always plain silver or gray.
+This emblem made it into the movie in the form of the big sculpture and of the uniform insignia.
+It was further simplified for the floor decoration in the Romulan Senate and for a monitor logo.
+The stylized Romulan emblems have in common that they never appear in a specific color or even in multiple colors; they are always plain silver or gray.

-We can see the first "Nemesis"-style also in several Enterprise episodes that re-use uniforms and the CGI cityscape from "Nemesis".
+We can see the "Nemesis" style also in several Enterprise episodes that re-use uniforms and the CGI cityscape from "Nemesis".

 The Evolution of the Klingon Emblem - exhaustive survey of all variants